Images shot with the vintage Super-Takumar 55mm f1.8

 There you go.

-I’m not one for posting multiple shots of the same subject without good reason.
+I’m not one for posting multiple shots of the same subject without good reason, either.
 I think it cheapens a photo set, making it look slapdash and like the creator cannot be bothered to go through and choose his best images.

 I’m also trying to learn how to better leave things out of my photographs and think the one above works without the Buddha’s face.